 If the skills assessing authority’s opinion would result in the applicant being awarded less points than the applicant claimed in their EOI, then the department would normally consider the information in ANZSCO and apply the more beneficial outcome in determining when the applicant was working at a skilled level.
 This can be confusing at times as the Skills Assessing authorities such as TRA and ACS (Australian Computer Society) have different requirements to the ones stipulated in ANZSCO.
 One prime example of this is for the Chefs.
 Chefs are deemed skilled for migration purposes after Cert IV according to the TRA but according to ANZSCO applicants require a relevant Diploma Qualification.
 None the less the department will accept skilled employment after cert IV.

-Meaning of employed
+Meaning of employed for Australian Immigration Points

 For the claimed employment to meet the requirements the employment must have been for at least 20 hours a week.
 Applicants must have been engaged in the occupation on a paid basis.
 Mere emotional or psychological satisfaction or the acquisition of useful, but unpaid, professional experience, is not considered ‘remuneration’ for points-tested purposes.
 To evidence employment applicants must provide a combination of Employment reference letters, financial and tax documents.

 Is it possible to combine Australian and Overseas employment for immigration points?

 It is not possible for applicants to combine shorter periods of skilled employment gained while working in and outside Australia to meet one of the Australian or overseas skilled employment experience factors.
 For example, an applicant cannot claim 3 years’ Australian employment by adding together 6 months’ overseas employment experience and 30 months’ Australian employment experience